danb1551/danb1551/README.md

 # Hi,
-Hi, for those who didn't understand, suck it.
+for those who didn't understand, suck it.